 Bamboo farming is finally starting to happen in the USA.
-And the epicenter of this budding industry may be right here in Hawkinsville, GA.
+And the epicenter of this budding industry may be right here at Daphne’s Farm in Hawkinsville, GA.
 For now, they cultivate bamboo almost exclusively for the edible shoots.
 The market for raw poles isn’t big enough, and at this point, there are no processing facilities in America to turn bamboo into paper or engineered lumber (for flooring or construction).
 They also use a considerable quantity of bamboo foliage as feedstock for their small herd of cattle.

 Shopping for Bamboo in Georgia

 Once you’ve looked at all this bamboo, you’re likely going want to bring some home with you for your garden.
 Your best bet will be to run across the border to Lewis Bamboo in Oakman, Alabama.
 The nation’s premiere bamboo specialty nursery, it’s owned by Daphne Lewis, who also owns and operates Bamboo Farming USA.

 Within the state of Georgia, you can also check out these two bamboo nurseries: